kc1r74p/ZWIFT_Rainmeter_Plugin/README.md

 ## Todos - Which would make this plugin more mature
  - Encrypt password on disk/use Windows credentials manager
  - Think about async data fetching storing for fast display/reload
+ - Only fetch history of activities which are needed for meter instead of all
  - Allow other meters with
     - Calories
     - Avg speed